NXT TakeOver: WarGames (2017): Storylines

 At TakeOver: Brooklyn III, Sanity (Alexander Wolfe and Eric Young) defeated The Authors of Pain (Akam and Rezar) to win the NXT Tag Team Championship.
 After the match, Bobby Fish and Kyle O'Reilly attacked all four competitors.
 Over the next several weeks, Adam Cole (who debuted at Brooklyn III by attacking newly crowned NXT Champion Drew McIntyre), Fish, and O'Reilly, now calling themselves "The Undisputed Era", and Sanity (including Killian Dain) brawled with each other after their respective matches.
 On the September 27 episode of NXT, Cole made his in-ring debut by defeating Young after Young was distracted with the faction brawl at ringside.
 The next week, after McIntyre successfully defended his title against Roderick Strong, The Undisputed Era came out to urge Strong to join them.
 On the October 18 episode, The Authors of Pain attacked Sanity during their match with Undisputed Era, holding up the tag titles and staring down Undisputed Era.
 The following week, after Strong's match with Andrade "Cien" Almas, Undisputed Era came down to the ring to convince Strong to join them, telling him to "think it over".
 On the November 1 episode, the Authors defeated Sanity by disqualification in their tag team championship rematch after they were attacked by The Undisputed Era, who beat up Sanity.
 Strong came out, teasing joining Undisputed Era, but attacked Cole instead, sending them running.
-General manager William Regal then came out and announced that in order to restore order, the three teams would face off in the only match that could contain them, a WarGames match, the first such match since the September 4, 2000, episode of WCW Monday Nitro, at TakeOver: WarGames.
+General manager William Regal then came out and announced that in order to restore order, the three teams would face off in the only match that could contain them, a WarGames match at TakeOver: WarGames.
 On the November 8 episode, Strong defeated Cole by disqualification after Fish and O'Reilly pulled him out of the ring.
 After the match, a brawl ensued between all three teams.